Digital Transformation

 What stronger strategies do differently

-Saying no to something that appears valuable can feel counterintuitive, particularly in where there is pressure to deliver across multiple fronts.
-However, without that discipline, the loses its ability to guide.
+Saying no to something that appears valuable can feel counterintuitive, particularly in where there's pressure to deliver across multiple fronts.
+But without that discipline, the loses its ability to guide.
 It becomes descriptive rather than directive, outlining possibilities rather than defining a path.
+Most strategies struggle not because they lack ambition, but because they lack constraint.
+Deciding what not to do is not a limitation.
+It's what gives the strategy its shape.

 LET'S WORK TOGETHER